dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ---

-**TL;DR:** Angular is an all-encompassing JavaScript framework that is massively used all over the world by developers for building web, desktop, and mobile applications.
+**TL;DR:** Angular is an all-encompassing JavaScript framework that is frequently used by developers all over the world for building web, desktop, and mobile applications.
 In this article, I'll cover the new features in Angular 5 and several other changes and deprecations.

 ---

-Angular is built and maintained by Google.
-At the time of this writing, Angular has over 29,000 stars on [GitHub](https://github.com/angular/angular).
+Angular is built and [maintained by Google.](https://developers.google.com/experts/all/technology/angular) At the time of this writing, Angular has over 29,000 stars on [GitHub](https://github.com/angular/angular).
 It is a platform that combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
-And web platforms such as _Google Adwords_, _Google Fiber_, _Adsense_, and _Winc_ use Angular to build their user interfaces.
+Web platforms such as _Google Adwords_, _Google Fiber_, _Adsense_, and _Winc_ use Angular to build their user interfaces.

 Angular 5 was announced to the world on November 1, 2017.
 The previous Angular version was 4.4.0.
 This release focused on making Angular smaller and faster to use.
 Let's go through the major changes in version 5.